dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 The error message states that the parser sees some number of type parameters different than one.
 The type parameters are listed in a comma-separated list between `<` and `>`, after the type name.

-This error message can also result from an incorrrect type parameter list in a sequence display expression, as in `const s := seq<int,int>[1,2,3]`.
+This error message can also result from an incorrect type parameter list in a sequence display expression, as in `const s := seq<int,int>[1,2,3]`.

 <!-- There are two instances of this error. -->